tel/old-blog/_posts/2014-08-04-codata_diagonalization.md

 comments_enabled: true
 ---

-A [recent post by Dick Lipton][post] mentioned Gauss' uncertainty about Cantor's diagonalization proof as diagonalization involves assuming the existence of a very strange object---the set of all decimal expansions of real numbers, say---even if only to prove it impossible to construct.
+A [recent post by Dr. Richard Lipton][post] mentioned Gauss' uncertainty about Cantor's diagonalization proof as diagonalization involves assuming the existence of a very strange object---the set of all decimal expansions of real numbers, say---even if only to prove it impossible to construct.

 [post]:http://rjlipton.wordpress.com/2014/08/03/diagonalization-without-sets/